tombrake/cnn-messaging/README.md

 If you provide a port as a parameter to the Messenger, then it will enable a websocket relay.

+Note: This functionality requires the optional uws module to be installed.

 ```
 const Messenger = require('cnn-messaging').AmqpMessenger;
 const messenger = new Messenger({